LBroKerR/ESP32_Thermostats/Thermostats/EspTouch/README.md

 GUI- graphical user interface - design are created in Squarline studio.
 Code generetad here.
 Database and GUI connected by hand coding in main_task

+There are some bug, what needs to be fixed:

+    espCarryable sends prog number, and espTouch overwrite it main_task espTouch program srceen doesnt refressing while user doent touch the slider.